Prodrive P2

 The Prodrive P2 is a prototype two-seater sports car designed, engineered and built by Prodrive at its Banbury and Warwick sites.
 The car is based on the platform of the Subaru R1 kei car and has a modified Subaru Impreza WRX STi engine along with many Prodrive systems originally designed for their World Championship and Sports Car Racing programmes.
 The car's styling was done by Peter Stevens, who also designed the McLaren F1.
-The car includes rally-inspired anti-lag to prevent turbo lag, as well as an active center and active rear differential that maximizes grip.
+The car includes rally-inspired anti-lag to prevent turbo lag, as well as an active center and rear differential that maximizes grip.